 Albion College offers opportunities for students with interests in everything from computers to art -- opportunities offered both inside and outside of the classroom.

-Print and Electronic Media—Students interested in writing, editing, layout and broadcasting may wish to take advantage of several campus opportunities.
-Students interested in journalism may work for The Pleiad, an online campus news source, or The Albionian, the yearbook.
+Print and Electronic Media -- Students interested in writing, editing, layout and broadcasting may wish to take advantage of several campus opportunities.
+Students interested in journalism may work for The Pleiad, the weekly campus newspaper, or The Albionian, the yearbook.
 The campus literary journal is The Albion Review, which publishes poetry, prose and artwork by students, faculty and campus visitors; it is edited entirely by students.
-The campus radio station, WLBN, broadcasts on a closed-circuit system as well as the Internet and is operated by students who serve as D.J.s, news and sports announcers, special reporters/interviewers, and station directors.
+The campus radio station, WLBN, broadcasts on a closed-circuit system and is operated by students who serve as D.J.s, news and sports announcers, special reporters/interviewers, and station directors.
 All students enrolled at Albion College may audition.